Free Erie County Public Records Lookup (Search Anyone)

 Phone: 419.499.4689 or +1(888)399-6065 (toll-free)

-Office hours are Monday through Friday, 8 a.m. to 4 p.m.
+Office Hours: Monday through Friday, 8 a.m. to 4 p.m.

 There are several Municipal Courts located in Erie County that also try criminal misdemeanors, traffic, and civil cases.
 Here’s the contact information for each: